CLI Reference

 compact (default): flat list. full: nested hierarchy |

-haptix console [options]
+haptix tool console [options]

 Get recent app console output (print, NSLog, os_log).